blinklabs-io/docs/src/content/docs/guides/dingo/002-quick-start-overview.md

 ## Step 5 - Open Ports
 We will cover how to list and add UFW firewall rules to add the ports needed.
 Adjust as needed.

-> 💡Tip: UFW stands for Uncomplicated Firewall, and is used for managing iptables (netfilter) firewall rules.
+> 💡Tip: UFW stands for Uncomplicated Firewall and is used for managing iptables (netfilter) firewall rules.

 To see which ports are currently open we can run: